abehmiel/pyedgeon/README.md

 - **[CONTRIBUTING.md](CONTRIBUTING.md)** - Guide for contributors
 - **[DOCSTRING_EXAMPLES.md](DOCSTRING_EXAMPLES.md)** - Enhanced docstring examples

-## Known Issues

-This library has some known issues that are being addressed:

-1. **Syntax error on line 215** - Prevents successful image generation in current version
-2. **Path traversal vulnerability** - File paths are not validated (see SECURITY.md)
-3. **No input validation** - Parameters should be validated before use
-4. **Performance** - Pixel operations are not optimized (improvements planned)

-See [CLAUDE.md](CLAUDE.md) for detailed issue descriptions and planned improvements.

-## Security Considerations

-**Important**: When using Pyedgeon with untrusted input (e.g., web applications):

-- Validate and sanitize all file paths
-- Enforce resource limits (memory, CPU time)
-- Use whitelisted fonts only
-- Validate input parameters

-See [SECURITY.md](SECURITY.md) for comprehensive security guidelines and safe usage patterns.

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for: